betrusted-io/gateware/README.md

 project is no exception.

 We assume this gateware assumes a project structure modeled around the lxbuildenv methodology.
-Thus, we assume the gateware submodule is located as follows:
+Thus, we assume the gateware submodule is cloned into the parent project's `deps` directory:

- `<project_root>/deps/gateware/sim/<sim_proj>/sim.py`

-Where this "gateware" repository is cloned into `<project_root>/deps/`
+ `<project_root>/deps/gateware`

+Within this gateware repo, production hardware descriptions are contained in the gateware/ subdir, and simulation testbenches in the sim/ subdir:

+ `<project_root>/deps/gateware/gateware/<module>.py`

+ `<project_root>/deps/gateware/sim/<module>/dut.py`

+Where `<module>` is the name of a given hardware function.

+## Environment

-In order to run the script, we assume two items (or the latest equivalent) are in your path:
+In order to run the `dut.py` script, we assume two items (or the latest equivalent) are in your path:

  - RISCV_TOOLS=/tools/riscv64-unknown-elf-gcc-8.3.0-2019.08.0-x86_64-linux-ubuntu14
  - VIVADO=/tools/Xilinx/Vivado/2019.2